jewelsofthought/neshama/site/posts/tol/communities.md

 This would incorporate the mapping of a tree of interaction of these communities in order to facilitate interaction and support, regarding both resources (educational and material), as well as to become suppliers to the greater network.

 Once such a global network of communities was established, and an individual who belonged to one community wished for a change, he could then transfer to another community, living according to the same money-less principles.
-This will become an autonomous space, a cyber-nation, whose “place” consists of a network of diverse communities.
+This will become an autonomous space, a cyber-nation, whose "place" consists of a network of diverse communities.

 It will be a nation where any e-resident of this nation can transfer between any community and be cared for.
-If someone wants to obtain “residency” in the network, they will have to commit deeply to the network, and be living on or in one of the existing communities – or create a new one.
+If someone wants to obtain "residency" in the network, they will have to commit deeply to the network, and be living on or in one of the existing communities – or create a new one.
 All that these communities require is for the person to work diligently to maintain their community and the Tree of Life network as a whole.
 The community works as a unit, sharing resources, talents, etc., to benefit the community as a whole, and thus the members themselves.

-The members’ time can be focused on the important things in their lives and the lives of their community, rather than having to always worry about taking care of basic needs.
+The members' time can be focused on the important things in their lives and the lives of their community, rather than having to always worry about taking care of basic needs.
 Thus all spare time can be spent on improving the network in whatever way possible – small or big.
 In this scenario, people will have enough time and energy to uphold a civic system like the Tree of Life network.

 There are many such communities already in existence, as well as many who would like to take this step and live within a community that supports them.
 The jump to the next step, that of a functioning web of communities, dedicated to living a more environmentally sustainable lifestyle, in active support and communication with one another could be fairly swift.